mrtrkmn/mrturkmencom.github.io/_posts/2020-07-09-setup-ingress-controller.md

 In recent post, which is [Setup Highly Available Kubernetes Cluster with HAProxy 🇬🇧](https://mrturkmen.com/install-ha-kubernetes-cluster/), a highly available Kubernetes cluster is created.
 However, once I started to dig in and deploy some stuff to cluster, I realized that I am not able to connect any deployed application or services.
 For instance, when an web application is deployed using HAProxy load balancer (endpoint), and check from `kubectl` (on client side), its status is running.
-However, that application could not be reached from outside world although I re-patch an external ip address by following command
+However, that application could not be reached from outside world although I re-patch an external IP address by following command

 ```bash
  $ kubectl patch svc <application-name> -n <name-of-namespace> -p '{"spec": {"type": "LoadBalancer", "externalIPs":["<haproxy-ip-address>"]}}'